privacybydesign/irma-frontend-packages/plugins/irma-client/README.md

 `session` should point to a server that you control, which isn't your IRMA server.

 ##### Option `mapping`
-With the `mapping` properties you can specify how the session pointer, and possibly other values (like the session token), can be derived from the start session response.
+With the `mapping` properties you can specify how the session pointer, the frontend request, the requestor token, and possibly other values can be derived from the start session response.
 The response received using the options from [`start`](#option-start) is first parsed by its `parseResponse`.
 The mapping functions then specify how to map the parsed response on particular